Antmounds/Antennae/README.md

 # Antennae
-Image tagging app using cloud technologies to label photos.
+Out-the-box face recognition web app for desktop and mobile. *Trust but verify*

 ## Introduction
-Ths app serves as a simple demo node.js app using AWS Rekognition to label photos.
-The 3 categories of labels it applies are scene/object recognition, face detection and content moderation.
-Scene recognition will apply a maximum of 15 labels to an image.
-Face detection shows age range, emotions, glasses, smiling and eyes open/closed.
+Antennae is a free and open-source face recognition node.js app using [AWS Rekognition](https://aws.amazon.com/rekognition/) to detect and match faces.
+The app allows you to create collections of 'face prints' and later search an image across any number of selected databases.
+Each search will also return detected emotions, gender, estimated age range, and other facial features such as the presence of glasses, face hair and smiles.
+Use cases include allowing you to easily and quickly find missing persons, helping the visually impaired, verifying dates and rendevouz, recognizing celebrities, victim identificaion, and so much more!

+This repo features infrastructure code that will allow you to self-host the application using a containerized, highly available, self-repairing, military grade, secure cloud environment.
+For a managed SaaS solution check out [Antennae Cloud](https://getantennae.com/cloud), featuring private and pre-populated public face print databases, teams, white-label and 24/7 support options.

 ## Requirements
-* **Meteor.js 1.6.13+**
+* **Meteor.js 1.6.13+** 	- Required for development;
+* **Node.js 10.5.0+** 		- Required for production w/o docker;
-* **Docker 2.0+**
+* **Docker 2.0+**			- Required for testing and production; Free, download and more info at https://docs.docker.com/install/
 * **MongoDB** 				- Required for production; running meteor locally comes with mongodb
 * **Terraform 0.11.7+** 	- For provisioning cloud infrastructure
-* **AWS Account** - Free; If you don't have one you can get one at https://was.amazon.com/.
+* **AWS Account** 			- Free; If you don't have one you can get one at https://aws.amazon.com/.

 ## Instructions
 ### Clone the repository
-`$ git clone https://bitbucket.org/Antmounds/antennae.git && cd Antennae`
+`$ git clone https://bitbucket.org/Antmounds/antennae.git && cd Antennae/`

 ### 1) Development
 #### Navigate to src/ directory